 Kristina Georgieva, Managing Director of the IMF, Peterson Institute for International Economics, January 17, 2020

 The 2020s are a decade of uncertainty.
-Political and economic uncertainty in the US and EU respectively set the scene for the decade, but they’re not alone.
+Political and economic uncertainty in the US and EU set the scene for the decade, but they’re not alone.

-In the space of fewer than two years, we have transitioned from an era of “new normal” to a time of “no normal”.
+In less than two years, we transitioned from an era of “new normal” to a time of “no normal.”

-And with this change comes a key question to any person tasked with planning in their organization: can your planning processes accommodate uncertainty or will it still rely on certainty and predictability?
+With this change comes a key question to any person tasked with planning in their organization: can your planning processes accommodate uncertainty or will it still rely on certainty and predictability?

-In this blog, we explore the implications of uncertainty on strategic planning and the imperative for what we call here “Business Agile”; embracing uncertainty and building a key new organizational capability, responsiveness.
+In this blog, we explore the implications of uncertainty on planning – strategic and operational - and the imperative for “Business Agile” – the acceptance and embracing of uncertainty by building a key new organizational capability, responsiveness.

 What does Business Agile mean?

-Leaning on Agile principles, Business Agile ensures that your organization’s strategy and strategic plan can be managed in a much more agile and continuous manner.
+Leaning on Agile principles, Business Agile ensures that your organization’s strategy and strategic and operational plans can be managed in a much more agile and continuous manner.

-And, as we’ll see, by taking a more continuous approach, an organization can become much more responsive to change and switch resources and attention no matter the scenario.
+And, as we’ll see, by taking a more continuous approach, your organization can become much more responsive to change and switch resources and attention no matter the scenario.

 A different approach is needed